if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The AttemptUse method will attempt to use the currently touched object without needing to press the use button on the controller.
+The AttemptUse method will attempt to use the currently touched Interactable Object without needing to press the use button on the controller.

 ### Example